DNA digital data storage: History

 In 2016 research by Church and Technicolor Research and Innovation was published in which, 22 MB of a MPEG compressed movie sequence were stored and recovered from DNA.
 The recovery of the sequence was found to have zero errors.

 In March 2017, Yaniv Erlich and Dina Zielinski of Columbia University and the New York Genome Center published a method known as DNA Fountain that stored data at a density of 215 petabytes per gram of DNA.
 The technique approaches the Shannon capacity of DNA storage, achieving 85% of the theoretical limit.
 The method was not ready for large-scale use, as it costs $7000 to synthesize 2 megabytes of data and another $2000 to read it.

 In March 2018, University of Washington and Microsoft published results demonstrating storage and retrieval of approximately 200MB of data.
 The research also proposed and evaluated a method for random access of data items stored in DNA.
 In March 2019, the same team announced they have demonstrated a fully automated system to encode and decode data in DNA.

 Research published by Eurecom and Imperial College in January 2019, demonstrated the ability to store structured data in synthetic DNA.
 The research showed how to encode structured or, more specifically, relational data in synthetic DNA and also demonstrated how to perform data processing operations (similar to SQL) directly on the DNA as chemical processes.

 In April 2019, due to a collaboration with TurboBeads Labs in Switzerland, Mezzanine by Massive Attack was encoded into synthetic DNA, making it the first album to be stored in this way.

 In June 2019, scientists reported that all 16 GB of Wikipedia have been encoded into synthetic DNA.
-In 2021, CATALOG reported that they had developed a custom DNA writer capable of writing data at 18 Mbps into DNA.
+In 2021, CATALOG reported that they had developed a custom DNA writer capable of writing data at 1 Mbps into DNA.

 The first article describing data storage on native DNA sequences via enzymatic nicking was published in April 2020.
 In the paper, scientists demonstrate a new method of recording information in DNA backbone which enables bit-wise random access and in-memory computing.

+In 2021, a research team at Newcastle University led by N. Krasnogor implemented a stack data structure using DNA, allowing for last-in, first-out (LIFO) data recording and retrieval.
+Their approach used hybridization and strand displacement to record DNA signals in DNA polymers, which were then released in reverse order.
+The study demonstrated that data structure-like operations are possible in the molecular realm.
+The researchers also explored the limitations and future improvements for dynamic DNA data structures, highlighting the potential for DNA-based computational systems.